 logs --- based on what I believe to be reliable statements regarding the relative thinness of the sapwood in the tree, I judge these to be quite small logs or even just branches.

 the end section of a blackwood log. "mpingo" is a local common name for the wood where it grows.
-The heartwood as seen here looks to me to be a little more orange than is commonly the case but that may just be an artifact of the pic.
+The heartwood as seen here looks to me to be a little more orange than is commonly the case but that may just be an effect of the pic.

-NOT A NATURAL WOOD COLOR here I have done something I almost never do, which is DELIBERATELY make the color of a wood incorrect.
+here I have done something I almost never do, which is DELIBERATELY make the color of a wood incorrect.
 When I got this pic, all you could see on my monitor was pure black, but when I played with the color I could begin to see the grain pattern, so I have deliberately posted this pic with the color enough off of black that you too can see the grain pattern, particularly if you click to enlarge it.

 planks